Rake-Pro/go-proxy-manager/README.md

 # go-proxy-manager

-A reverse-proxy manager written in Go: a single static binary that terminates TLS for many domains, reverse-proxies them to your backends, issues and renews Let's Encrypt certificates over DNS-01 or HTTP-01, and gates access with IP access lists, forward-auth, and OpenID Connect single sign-on.
-Configuration is declarative, git-backed YAML; there is a REST API and an embedded web UI.
+A reverse-proxy manager written in Go:
+- A single static binary that terminates TLS for many domains
+- Reverse-proxies them to your backends
+- Issues renews Let's Encrypt certificates over DNS-01 or HTTP-01
+- Gates access with IP access lists
+- Forward-auth, and OpenID Connect single sign-on.
+- Configuration is declarative, git-backed YAML; there is a REST API and an embedded web UI.

 It is a clean-room reimplementation of the ideas behind [Nginx Proxy Manager](https://github.com/NginxProxyManager/nginx-proxy-manager)